Access to this feature depends on your subscription level.

 SPA view details

 Select an individual page load or route change to see details.
 Selecting either will provide a breakdown of where time was spent for a browser interaction, and display that data over a time series matching the window selected in the Time Picker.

 Every route change view can theoretically also be an initial page load.
 (For example, when a route change URL is sent to someone else and they load it, that will now be considered an initial page load to New Relic.)
 For this reason, the SPA view details page has charts for both initial page loads and route changes.
 This allows you to compare how a view performs as an initial page load to how its performance as a route change.

 There are three chart display options, selectable with the icons to the right of the Avg initial page load time chart title.
 The default display is the color-coded stacked area chart.
 You can also switch to a Histogram display or a percentile line graph.

-At the bottom of the details page is a Throughput chart that combines initial page loads and route changes.
+Also on the details page is a Throughput chart that combines initial page loads and route changes.
 The chart displays the 5 pages with the highest throughput, which are listed beneath the chart, and consolidates all other pages into Other.

 Here are details on the specific performance data displayed for both page loads and route changes:

 - Initial page load performance details